 Frame 21.5 w x 17.5 length x .5 inches deep

-condition: mat burn at edges re-framed with acid free mat and UV resistant glaze.
+condition: very good impression and color re-framed with acid free mat and UV resistant glaze.